Welcome to T-cubed (Tobacco Treatment Tips)

 WHAT ABOUT E_CIGARETTES? or “I am using electronic cigarettes to quit smoking”

 Current medications for treating nicotine dependence may not be effective for all patients.
 ALL people addicted to cigarettes need to be supported in their efforts to quit.
-I recommend we caution people that e-cigarettes are not well regulated and their safety profile is not established.
+I recommend we caution people that e-cigarettes are not well regulated and their safety profile is not as established.
 However, we should encourage all reasonable efforts to STOP COMBUSTIBLE TOBACCO USE.
-There will be patients unable to use medications approved by the FDA.
+There will be patients unable (or unwilling) to use prescription medications approved by the FDA.
 In the face of inability or unwillingness to use approved drugs, patients should be advised that quitting smoking is of paramount importance.
 Those who can successfully use e-cigarettes to avoid smoking can and should be supported by their doctors to do so.
 There is concern over the promotion of "dual use".
 That is, concurrent use of combustible nicotine (cigarettes), supplemented by e-cigarettes.
 This is probably the worst possible outcome as this dual use does not reduce the total level of carcinogen or toxic compounds from combustible tobacco use, and preserves/promotes continued dependence without evidence that it helps in long term cessation.
 The ONLY current data that supports e-cigarettes as a cessation tool comes from clinical trials in which subjects were exclusively using e-cigarettes AND simultaneously receiving tobacco cessation counselling.
 E-cigarettes used outside of a clinical trial setting are probably not effective cessation aids if not also combined with expert level tobacco cessation counseling.

 “My spouse/partner/co-worker still smokes around me.“